-Hannah E. Meyers is director of policing and public safety at the Manhattan Institute.
+Hannah E. Meyers is a fellow and director of policing and public safety at the Manhattan Institute.
 Her writing has appeared in numerous publications including The New York Times, Wall Street Journal, Tablet, The New York Post, The Washington Examiner, The NY Daily News, and City Journal.
 She provides frequent commentary for TV, radio, and podcasts, including CNN and Fox News.
 She is an appointed member of the New York State Domestic Terrorism Task Force.

 Prior to joining MI in 2020, she managed corporate and private investigation teams for an international firm and directed research strategy for a counter-extremism NGO.
 She served for five years with the Intelligence Bureau of the New York City Police Department, partnering with detectives on counterterrorism investigations and bringing one of the first state-level terrorism cases to conviction.
 During her time at NYPD, she also supervised an intelligence analysis team and was seconded to the FBI.
 Earlier in her career, Hannah did think tank research pertaining to terrorism and human rights, was a contributing writer on a variety of topics, and served as deputy director of policy for a New York State gubernatorial nominee.
 She holds an M.A. in international relations from Yale University—for which she performed research embedded with British law enforcement—and a B.A. in government from Dartmouth College.